Kimovi/Book_tracker/README.md

 - ERD and CI diagrams to understand the workflow clearly
 - Risk Assessment

-I have built a Library book tracking system to ensure any books you have, and who is possessing which item.
+I have built a Library book tracking system to ensure to list up any books you have, and who is possessing which item.
 The application is very simple, and straightforward.
 Just input your booklist into the main page, then go to the 'user' page to add the user's detail and which book was borrowed by adding book id number.
 Once the item is returned to you, then simply just delete the user detail.